 While lots of repetition and direct observation are the most important things you can do to sharpen your skills, here are some useful tips to keep in mind as you practice drawing a head.

 1. Know your proportions.

 Heads are not perfect circles, and they are not perfect ovals either.
 You can think of them as kind of egg-shaped, with the tapered end toward the bottom.
-Of course this varies depending on the actual person and the angle you are seeing them from.
-But let’s start with a an egg…
+Of course, this varies depending on the actual person and the angle you are seeing them from.
+But let’s start with an egg…

 2. Refine the jawline.